michaelfruth/latex-bibliography-helper/README.md

 - DBLP (and all other scientific databases) store the wrong paper title, i.e., capitalization of the title does not match exactly the paper title.
 We may use something like [capitalizemytitle.com](https://capitalizemytitle.com/#) to propose the user an alternative title.
+- Change `rewrite_booktitle` of `util.py` such that it searches for the booktitle in all booktitle attributes (including hidden).
+Use case: The template of the booktitle is changed afterwards and a new one should be applied.